-Speaking of bamboo, if you remember the early days of bamboo fibers when it was first introduced, like hemp, it didn't receive enough positive feedback to thrive for textile purposes because it wasn't soft enough.
+More on Viscose Bamboo: If you remember the early days of bamboo fibers when it was first introduced, like hemp, it didn't receive enough positive feedback to thrive for textile purposes because it wasn't soft enough.
 Additionally, the fibers size & quality wasn't consistent enough to use in a controllable manner.
-Shortly after being rejected as a superior textile fiber, it was re-introduced in the form of Viscose and was beloved by so many in the industry... that is until people started realizing how harmful the Viscose process can be for the environment as well as the workplace where it is made.
+Shortly after being rejected as a superior textile fiber, it was then re-introduced in the form of Viscose which made it soft and consistent, hence beloved by so many in the textile industry... that is until people started realizing how harmful the Viscose process can be for the environment as well as the workplace where it is made.

 The Hemp Cooperative raw hemp tee.
 U can click the above image to visit their site.

 To test our Hemp Tee and help us with a product feedback, feel free to use the following coupon code during checkout: HempTeeFeedback15.
-Tees are made in limited supply and coupon expires after we've received sufficient reviews.
-Click here for the 3-pack.
 If you have any questions or useful content about the Viscose Hemp process that will enlighten us and our readers on this topic, please feel free to comment below.